boxiangliulab/ISSAC/README.md

 ```
 .site deposits the phenotype of each splice site with both junction reads supporting the usage of the splice site and total junction reads in each sample.

-After obtaining initial phenotype for each site (.site), we perform phenotype filtering
+After obtaining initial phenotype for each site (.site), we perform phenotype filtering to remove high sparsity splice sites or splice sites with little variance
 3)
 ```
 splice_read_count=*.site  (the initial phenotype file obtained from previous step)